sphinx-doc/sphinx/doc/usage/configuration.rst

    A dictionary mapping the file extensions (suffixes) of source files to their file types.
-   Sphinx considers all files files with suffixes in :code-py:`source_suffix` to be source files.
+   Sphinx considers all files with suffixes in :code-py:`source_suffix` to be source files.
    Example: